-If an AGCO Horse Racing Licence Card is lost, a replacement can be applied for at an AGCO Racetrack Licensing Office.
-Fees for a replacement card will apply.
+If an AGCO Horse Racing Licence Card is lost, it can be reprinted by the licensee.

-What should I bring with me to complete the licence application process?
+What do I need to complete the licence application process?

-- Personal details and information to complete the application form(s), including birthdate, address and emergency contact information.
+- Personal details and information to complete the application, including birthdate, address, email address and emergency contact information.

 - Certain categories of licence may require the submission of additional documentation or certification (see the Thoroughbred - Individual Licensing page for more information)

 A new licensee can expect to undergo a due diligence investigation to determine their suitability for licensing.
 The total fee amounts for a licence will vary depending upon the category(s) being applied for.
-For more information on Thoroughbred licensing fees see: Thoroughbred - Licensing Fees Schedule page.
+For more information on licensing fees see: Horse Racing Licensing Fees page.

 Change of Address

-A licensee must provide written notification of any change in permanent address within five (5) days of any change.
+A licensee must provide written notification, online through the iAGCO portal, of any change in permanent address within five (5) days of any change.

 To claim a Thoroughbred racehorse in Ontario, an individual must be an active licensee, meaning they hold a valid and current AGCO owner licence and have started a racehorse during the current racing season.
 An individual not meeting these requirements should apply for an Initial Claim Permit.